What Is The Apprenticeship Levy?

 The new apprenticeship levy is due to begin in April 2017, more than 18 months after it was explained by Chancellor George Osborne in his 2015 Autumn Statement.

 What Type Of Businesses Will Be Eligible To Pay The Levy

 Businesses are given an allowance of £15,000.
 This effectively means that only companies with an annual payroll of £3 Million or more will be eligible to pay the new Apprenticeship Levy.
 Any business with a lower figure for their payroll will not be eligible, as the amount owed in tax would fall below the £15,000 allowance.

 How Much Is The Levy?

 Eligible businesses will contribute a sum of 0.5% of their total annual payroll towards the levy.

 How Does The Apprenticeship Levy Affect Large Businesses?

-Large companies in the UK who have a payroll of over £3 Million will be eligible to pay the levy.
+Large companies in the UK that have a payroll of over £3 Million will be eligible to pay the levy.
 Whilst the ‘pot’ of money accumulated from the levy will help fund apprenticeships, there is also a mindset that it will encourage large organisations to employ larger quantities of apprentices with a view to making back some of the funds that they have contributed.

 How Does The Apprenticeship Levy Affect Small and Medium-sized Businesses (SMEs)?

-Businesses which have an annual wage bill of less that £3 Million actually make up approximately 98% of businesses in the UK, and these companies and organisations will be exempt from paying the new levy.
+Businesses that have an annual wage bill of less than £3 Million actually make up approximately 98% of businesses in the UK, and these companies and organisations will be exempt from paying the new levy.
 Some larger SMEs will, however, be eligible for the levy, as based on an average salary a company of around 100-150 employees could effectively have an annual payroll of £3 Million or more.